plotor/supraft/README.md

 # supraft

-supraft, yet another raft protocol implementation based on java.
+supra-raft, yet another raft protocol implementation based on java.

+This project is under development.